 What is a fatty tumor?
 While a canine lipoma is not life threatening, it is still a sign that all is NOT well.
 Why do they tend to regrow after removal?
 Let’s look at cause, prevention and natural healing methods.

-When you feel them, they are usually not swollen or painful.
-They often come up very slowly and continue to grow steadily.
+Lurking just under the skin, these benign lumps come up slowly and usually continue to grow steadily.
 They may be the size of a pea or the size of a lemon.
 While ugly to look at, they are not terminal.

-As the name suggests, it's a tumor made of stored fat that couldn’t be used or passed out of the body.
+As the name suggests, it's a tumor made of stored fat.
+But why would the body store fat in a lump?

 And please don't tell me your dog has been healthy on his food